-Identified as an expert witness by plaintiffs regarding third party rights under liability insurance policies in Johnson v.
-CX Reinsurance Co., No. 24-C-18-002930 (Baltimore Cir.
-Ct.)
+Identified as an expert witness by plaintiffs regarding third party rights under liability insurance policies in CX Reinsurance Co. v.
+Johnson, 252 Md.
+App.
+393 (Md.
+Court of Spec.
+App.
+2021).

 Identified as an expert witness by NRG Energy and Louisiana Generating LLC regarding pollution liability insurance policy dispute in Louisiana Generating, et al. v.
 Illinois Union Insurance Company, No. 3:10-cv-00516 (M.D.
 La.).

 Identified as an expert witness by Chubb regarding bad faith claims handling practices of AIG/Chartis in Federal Insurance Company v.
 Cherokee Ardell, L.L.C., International Risk Group, L.L.C., and American International Specialty Lines Insurance Company (D.N.J.).

 Opinion solicited in a case presented to the Korean Supreme Court in Oriental Fire & Marine Ins.
 Co., Ltd. v.
 Daehan Fire & Marine Ins.
 Co., Ltd. regarding fidelity bond coverage under US insurance forms.

 Recognized as an expert by the Court and by CNA in APA-The Engineered Wood Association v.
 CNA, No. 96-2-08391-2 (Pierce County, Washington) (Court credited my expert testimony in awarding policyholder full recovery plus attorneys' fees).